GPU Usage

 Each Grete node consists of 4 x V100 with 32 GiB of memory GPUS, 4 x A100 with 40 GiB of memory GPUs, or 8 x A100 with 80 GiB of memory GPUs (ggpu[01-03,201-202], only included in grete:shared).
 It is important that with each job submission, you need to request CPU cores as well as GPUs.
 In these partitions, you can only request whole GPUs.

-• On grete, you automatically block the whole node, getting all 4 GPUs on each node (8 GPU nodes are not in this partition).
-This is best for very large jobs.
+- On grete, you automatically block the whole node, getting all 4 GPUs on each node.
+This is suited best for very large jobs.
+There are no nodes with 8 GPUs in this partition.

-The example script below requests 2 GPUs with -G A100:2
+The example script below requests two A100 GPUs:

 #!/bin/bash